Frank705/yogacompass/index.md

 * [Yoga meditation in energy center forces](https://www.yogacompass.org#yoga-meditation-in-energy-center-forces)

 ### Content Table

+For the course plan a total of 4 pages is intended.
+The table of contents is an individual summary at page 1, with the headings of selected yoga techniques.
+Each column of the table will be displayed on a separate page, with details about the selected yoga techniques.

 Ethical basics for yoga postures | Energy center forces in yoga postures | Yoga meditation in energy center forces
 ------------ | ------------- | -------------